Agile Testing – A Modern Age Documentary

 - Tester must be neat and orderly to organise and plan their own work.

 After the tester is ensured to play a fitting role in all of these specifications, they are now set out to perform their agile testing activities and responsibilities.
 The principles and traits listed out above help in ensuring whether or not the tester belongs in an agile environment or not.
-After that has been ruled out there are a certain set of activities that are asked from them to fulfil.
+After that has been ruled out there is a certain set of activities that are asked from them to fulfil.
 These include:

 - Comprehending the Agile Test Strategy, implementing and updating it